Orange Citrus Tree Temperature Tolerance for Growth

 When looking at the tolerance of citrus trees to temperature, there are two aspects: the ground-level temperature and the temperatures around the canopy area.

 Not all citrus trees are sensitive to cold temperatures the same.
-Some can do well even in less than ideal temperatures.
+Some can do well even in less-than-ideal temperatures.

 Anything below 20 degrees Fahrenheit would damage the trees since that is the lowest temperature level for such trees to thrive.